miguelcobain/ember-leaflet/README.md

 ember install ember-leaflet
 ```

+This will also add the `leaflet` package to your project.
-If you're upgrading from a previous version of `ember-leaflet`, you can safely remove the `leaflet` dependency from your `bower.json`.
+If you're upgrading from a previous version of `ember-leaflet`, you can safely remove the `leaflet` dependency from your `bower.json` and add it to `package.json`.

 If you require a legacy support version of leaflet or need a specific version for other reasons, you can just install that version via npm / yarn: